Yorketown, South Australia

 Yorketown is a town and a locality in the Australian state of South Australia located in the southern Yorke Peninsula about 91 km west of the state capital of Adelaide and about 70 km south of the municipal seat of Maitland.
-At the 2016 census, the locality had a population of 969 of which 642 lived in its town centre.

 History

 Yorketown began as a private sub-division in section 85 of the cadastral unit of the Hundred of Melville in 1872.
 Its name was declared by the Surveyor General of South Australia as an official place name on 16 November 1995.

 Boundaries were created for the locality which was given the "long established name" of Yorketown on 27 May 1999.
 The area associated with Yorketown is known as Garrdinya by the Narungga, the aboriginal people of the Yorke Peninsula.

 Government

 It is located in the local government area of Yorke Peninsula Council, the state electoral district of Narungga and the federal Division of Grey.

+Education

+Yorketown Area School accommodates students from Reception to Year 12.
+First established in 1878 at Weaners Flat (where our town playground is now located), Yorketown Area School has been operating from its current site since 1976. it was merged with Edithburgh State School in 2017.